Quitting breastfeeding

 The past:

-Along with adhering to strict routine, mothers were also expected to appease society's growing obsession with order and certainty.
-By the 1850s baby food manufacturing was considered to be vastly improved, and because artificial feeding enabled parents and their doctors to gage a baby's intake, parenting guides recommended formula without hesitation.
-The esteem doctors afforded to artificial feeds, combined with exaggeration of the difficulties of breastfeeding contributed to mothers rejecting the uncertainties of suckling and instead choosing the perceived security of the bottle.
+Along with adhering to strict routine, mothers were also expected to appease society’s growing obsession with order and certainty.
+By the 1850s baby food manufacturing was considered to be vastly improved, and because artificial feeding enabled parents and their doctors to gage a baby’s intake, parenting guides recommended formula without hesitation.
+The esteem doctors afforded to artificial feeds, combined with exaggeration of the difficulties of breastfeeding contributed to mothers rejecting the uncertainties of suckling in favour of the perceived security of the bottle.
 Formula was calculated to the last calorie, was measurable and was very much a scientific process.
 Breastfeeding was not viewed as sterile nor was it the least bit scientific.
 It was not seen as measurable.

 The present: